nickpascucci/verso/README.md

 same relative location as given on the command line.
 So, for example, the file `blog/home.md` above will be written to `build/blog/home.md` when it is woven.

-Note that, although the two programs run in parallel, `verso` won't send input to `recto` until it has successfully extracted annotations from all of the source files it was given and that `recto` will not start weaving files together until it receives those annotations.
+Note that, although the two programs appear to run in parallel, `verso` won't send input to `recto` until it has successfully extracted annotations from all of the source files it was given and that `recto` will not start weaving files together until it receives those annotations.
 Because of this if `verso` fails, `recto` will also fail.

 ## The Name